SPRING BREAK MISSION TRIP 2026

 Why are we prayer-walking campuses on SBMT?

-San Antonio is home to 14 universities with over 100, 000 students.
+San Antonio is home to 14 universities with over 100,000 students.
 Four years ago, there was only one BSM staffer in all of San Antonio.
 One!
 God has given Texas BSM the vision to grow expand our ministry in San Antonio by raising up new staff members who will move and plant new ministries in San Antonio.
-Now there are SEVEN staff members working on four campuses - praise God!
+Now there are FIVE staff members working on four campuses - praise God!

 Instructions